asmjit/asmdb/README.md

     * Privilege level:
       * PRIVILEGE=L[0-3] - The instruction's privilege level

-The `x86util.js` is designed to index everything that the database provides and present it in a much more structured form, it's a recommended tool for a post-processing.
+The `x86util.js` is designed to index everything that the database provides and to present it in a much more structured form.
+It's a recommended tool for a post-processing.

 Usage Guide
 -----------

-The following snippet shows the basic usage of a `x86util.X86DataBase()`:
+The following snippet shows a basic usage of a `x86util.X86DataBase()`:

 ```js
 // This creates an `X86DataBase` instance populated with the data provided by `x86data.js`.